BenjaminATaylor/Benny/README.md

 Created by B. Goller, Purdue College of Agriculture Data Services, October 2022

+Updated by B. A. Taylor, Harpur Lab, May 2024 (compare main.nf to main_nodownload.nf)

 <h2>Overview</h2>
 This Nextflow pipeline is designed to automate downloading and processing of Honey bee (Apis mellifera) sequence data.
-Taking an input list of desired sequences (NCBI/EBI), the pipeline then aligns those sequence to a honey bee reference genome, does some quality control, and produces a final variant call format file for each sequence.
+Taking an input list of desired sequences (local or NCBI/EBI), the pipeline then aligns those sequence to a reference genome (honey bee by default), does some quality control, and produces a final variant call format file for each sequence.

 The Nextflow pipeline contains the following processes (in sequential order):
 1)	fastq_setup: check whether one or two fastq files need to be downloaded